Ahmed al-Sharaa: Views on Bashar al-Assad's handover to Syria

 In an interview with The New York Times in April 2025, al-Sharaa said that Syrian officials requested Russia to extradite Assad as a condition for allowing their military presence in Syria, but Russia refused.

-In a September 2025 interview with 60 Minutes, al-Sharaa said he still intends to pursue justice against Bashar al-Assad through legal means.
+In a September 2025 interview with 60 Minutes, al-Sharaa said he still intended to pursue justice against Bashar al-Assad through legal means.

-In a Fox News interview on 10 November 2025, al-Sharaa said that Russia has a different view on sending wanted individuals back to Syria, but he stressed that justice must be carried out through a transitional justice committee to ensure accountability for all perpetrators, including Assad.
-In a November 2025 interview with The Washington Post, al-Sharaa said that the issue of Bashar al-Assad remains sensitive for Russia, with Syria's relationship with Moscow still in its early stages, and emphasized that "Syria will preserve its right to demand Assad's trial."
+In a Fox News interview on 10 November 2025, al-Sharaa said that Russia had a different view on sending wanted individuals back to Syria, but he stressed that justice must be carried out through a transitional justice committee to ensure accountability for all perpetrators, including Assad.
+In a November 2025 interview with The Washington Post, al-Sharaa said that the issue of Bashar al-Assad remained sensitive for Russia, with Syria's relationship with Moscow still in its early stages and emphasized that "Syria will preserve its right to demand Assad's trial."